Cyril9227/cyril9227.github.io/_posts/trading-crap/2024-10-09-trading-crap.md

 daily_rf_rate = (1 + annual_rf_rate) ** (1/365) - 1
 ```

-Now we can compute the Sharpe ratio given by the expected return of the portfolio minus the risk-free rate returns divided by the standard deviation of the portfolio :
+The Sharpe ratio is then given by the expected return of the portfolio minus the risk-free rate returns divided by the standard deviation of the portfolio :

 $$ \text{Sharpe ratio} = \frac{\mathbb{E}(R_p - R_f)}{\sigma_p}$$